Christophgonz/c17-regex-tutorial/regex-tutorial.md

 This signifies the beginning of the expression

-$
+/$

 This signifies the end of the expression

+### Grouping and Capturing

+()

+This groups multiple tokens together, in our case it requires the alphanumeric characters to follow the "#" symbol

+### Bracket Expressions

+[a-f0-9]

+This checks if a given character is a-f or 0-9, meaning that any character within the range is acceptable.

 ### Quantifiers

 #?

-The ? indicates that the preceding symbol is optional, in this case the "#" which is commonly used to denote hexidecimal numbers
+The ? indicates that the preceding symbol is optional, meaning it requires either 0 or 1.
+In this case it is the "#" which is commonly used to denote hexidecimal numbers

+[a-f0-9]{6}

+The {6} indicates that there is exactly 6 of the preceding character, similarly

+[a-f0-9]{3}

+indicates that there is exactly 3 of the preceding character

 ### OR Operator